 camp there for a few days.
 Sometimes some of them come to hunt

-deer with their ray guns, and sometimes they succeed.
-You don't like that.
-Those are your deer.
+deer with their rayguns.
+You don't like that because those are your deer.

-On occasion, the little green men are accompanied by little green dogs.
-Some of their dogs can run as fast as you can through the woods, so you are very afraid of their dogs.
-They will always bark loudly when they
+The little green men are accompanied by little green dogs somtimes.
+Some of those dogs can run as fast as you, and they always bark like crazy when they see you, so you are very afraid of dogs.
+They will even bark if they merely

-hear any movement in the brush, and they have much better hearing than the little green men.
+hear movement in the brush in the distance.
 For those reasons you need to keep a greater distance

 from little green men if they have dogs with them.